vicnate5/liferay-portal/modules/util/portal-tools-db-partition-virtual-instance-migration/README.markdown

     usage: Liferay Portal DB Partition Virtual Instance Migration -d,--destination-jdbc-url <arg> Set the JDBC url for the default partition in the destination database.
     -dp,--destination-password <arg> Set the destination database user password.
-    -dsp,--destination-schema-prefix <arg> Set the schema prefix for nondefault partitions in destination database.
+    -dsp,--destination-schema-prefix <arg> Set the schema prefix for non-default partitions in destination database.
     -du,--destination-user <arg> Set the destination database user name.
     -h,--help Print help message.
     -s,--source-jdbc-url <arg> Set the JDBC url for the schema in the source database.